 Monitor First Transactions

-Watch your first few production transactions carefully to ensure everything
+Watch your first few production transactions carefully to ensure everything works as expected

 Never use test API keys or the test API endpoint in production.
-This will
+This will cause all payments to

 Next Steps